ploomber/projects/README.md

 ## Basic examples

 1. `spec-api-directory/`.
-A simple pipeline with 5 tasks, it is executed without declaring a `pipeline.yaml` file.
+A simple example showing how to build a pipeline out of a directory with scripts.
 This is the example used in the JupyterCon 2020 demo
 2. `spec-api-python/`.
-Pipeline defined using a `pipeline.yaml` file
+A Python pipeline defined using a `pipeline.yaml` spec file
-3. `spec-api-r/` Basic pipeline with R scripts
+3. `spec-api-r/`.
+An R pipeline defined using a `pipeline.yaml` spec file

 ## Intermediate examples